Skip to main content

 Chronic Systemic Inflammation: Functional organ cross-talk in inflammatory disease and cancer

-The main goal of this project is to gain a better understanding of Chronic Systemic Inflammation (CSI), which is likely responsible for the progression of several common diseases, such as Psoriasis, Arthritis and Cancer.
-To achieve this goal, we focus on whole body physiology in relation to systemic inflammation as a cause or/and consequence of these common human diseases.
-There is no good understanding of the molecular mechanisms underlying these diseases, which represent serious health issues worldwide.
-It is therefore important to conduct well-controlled experiments in several model systems, from the petri dish to samples donated by patients, to find new and powerful ways (biomarkers) to detect each disease early, when it has the highest chances to be treatable, as well as new methods to treat, and even better to prevent its occurrence.
+The main goal of this project was to gain a better understanding of Chronic Systemic Inflammation (CSI), implicated in several common diseases, such as Psoriasis, Arthritis and Cancer, which are serious health issues.
+To achieve this goal, we focussed on whole body physiology.
+As there is no good understanding of the mechanisms behind these diseases, it is important to conduct experiments in model systems, from the petri dish to samples donated by patients.
+The final aim is to find new ways (biomarkers) to detect these diseases early, when they have the highest chance to be treatable, and to direct the medical community towards new methods to treat and even prevent the disease.
+We worked along three angles:

-1. Inflammatory Skin Diseases (ISD): such as Atopic Dermatitis (AD) and Psoriasis.
-These are frequently occurring, chronic skin conditions that can lead to a significant deterioration of life quality: 5–30% of children and 2–10% of adults develop AD and Psoriasis affects 3-5% of the population.
-These two diseases are caused by perturbations in the interactions between the immune system and the most important cell type of the skin epidermis, the keratinocytes.
-The objective of our project is to carefully study how the immune system and the skin interact during the course of these diseases, to understand what goes wrong and why, to find possible biomarkers and treatment targets and -when possible- to test the validity of the biomarkers or treatments we would discover in model systems and/or in patient samples.
+1. Inflammatory Skin Diseases (ISD): Atopic Dermatitis (AD) and Psoriasis (Ps) are chronic skin conditions that can lead to a significant deterioration of life quality: 5–30% of children and 2–10% of adults develop AD, while Ps affects 3-5% of the population.
+AD and Ps are caused by perturbations in the communications between the immune system and keratinocytes, the most important skin cells.
+We carefully studied how the immune system and the skin interact during ISD, to understand what goes wrong and why.
+We made several discoveries using our model systems that were communicated to the scientific community and the public.
+These will certainly help establishing novel biomarkers/treatments that can be further tested and validated in the clinic.

-3. Cancer associated Cachexia (CAC): Cancer-associated cachexia is a disorder of the whole body that affects 50-80% of cancer patients.
-CAC is characterized by involuntary loss of body weight due to specific wasting of muscles and fat tissues.
-CAC is extremely detrimental to cancer patients’ quality of life and is considered the immediate cause of death for 22-40% of cancer patients.
-It is therefore very important to find biomarkers that can help predicting as early as possible, which cancer patient is likely to develop cachexia to adapt treatment and lifestyle and prevent or delay cachexia as much as possible.
+3. Cancer associated Cachexia (CAC): is a disorder of the whole body affecting 50-80% of cancer patients, characterized by involuntary loss of body weight due to wasting of muscles and fat.
+CAC is detrimental to cancer patients’ quality of life and considered the immediate cause of death for a third of of cancer patients.
+It is therefore very important to find biomarkers to predict which patient is likely to develop CAC to adapt treatment and lifestyle to prevent or delay cachexia as much as possible.
+We studied how uncontrolled inflammation, perturbed hormone balance and the nervous system operate and interact during CAC using model systems that mimic the patient situation.
+We experimentally demonstrated that inflammation and the beta-adrenergic system are important players that should be closely monitored in patients.
+In addition, we showed how immune cells interact with the sympathetic nervous system during CAC and unravelled unanticipated implications of inflammation in skin and liver cancer.
+Once validated by clinicians, our findings will likely translate into new biomarkers that will help improve CAC and more generally cancer prevention and treatment.

 Picrosirius red staining of mouse Osteosarcoma under optical/polarized light to visualize collagens